-In order to battle the big opioid problem in Suffolk County, there are many prevention programs.
+To battle the big opioid problem in Suffolk County, there are many prevention programs.
 The Suffolk County Department of Health Services (SCDHS), in collaboration with the Long Island Council on Alcoholism and Drug Dependence (LICADD), implemented a 24/7 hotline for those who are in crisis or are considering getting help for their addiction.
 It also helps their loved ones.
 The SCDHS also distributes palm cards with the hotline number on them and a number that people can call to report anonymously to the Police Department of Suffolk County if they have witnessed suspected drug activity.
-There is also the Opioid Overdose Prevention Classes, where those attending are trained to recognize if an individual is overdosing on opioids, to administer Narcan, which is an antidote to opioid overdose and also to take the precautions needed until EMS arrives on the scene.
-Because of these classes, many people are able to save lives.
+There are also the Opioid Overdose Prevention Classes, where those attending are trained to recognize if an individual is overdosing on opioids, to administer Narcan, which is an antidote to opioid overdose and also to take the precautions needed until EMS arrives on the scene.
+Because of these classes, many people can save lives.

 School-Based Peer-Education Pilot Program for Suffolk County

 The SCDHS has partnered with the Sachem Central School District to administer this program.
-It recognizes how much it matters to have peers as role models and to receive education in regard to substance abuse.
+It recognizes how much it matters to have peers as role models and to receive education regarding substance abuse.